Illustration of a storefront showing different product prices per user role

 Purchase the WooCommerce Restaurant Ordering plugin and install and activate it on your WordPress website.
 You'll receive a license key with the plugin files.

-WooCommerce Restaurant Ordering license key
+Entering and activating the Restaurant Ordering license key in settings

 Go to WooCommerceSettingsRestaurant and enter the license key in the License key field.